When are classes offered?

 Will there be subsequent cohort programs?
 When will they begin?

-The second cohort began in summer 2013.
-Students who were admitted to the second cohort program were encouraged to initiate their cognate coursework in 2011-12 or 2012-13.
-The third cohort will begin in summer 2015 and applications are now being accepted.
+The third cohort began in summer 2015.
+The fourth cohort will begin in summer 2017 and applications are now being accepted.
 Subsequent cohort programs will begin in odd years thereafter.

 Who serves as student advisors?